 Just keep in mind that most hotels and tour operator packages are non-refundable though.

 Where to Stay for the Berlin Marathon

 The 10 closest hotels to the Berlin Marathon can be found here.
 But of course, you will need to make sure you book your hotel or Airbnb far in advance.
 You will want to stay in Berlin Mitte to be near the starting line.

 If you are wanting to save money though, you can always book a place farther out, but you’ll have to take a cab to get to the starting line.
 So that’s something to definitely keep in mind!

 Best places to watch drink after the Marathon

 After running the marathon you deserve a good German beer, wine or whatever you’d like.
-The best areas to go out in Berlin are Berghain, Kreuzberg and Mitte.
-There are tons of restaurants and bars both in and outdoor to enjoy a great after-marathon-drink.
+The best areas to go out in Berlin are Berghain, Kreuzberg, and Mitte.
+There are tons of restaurants and bars both in and outdoors to enjoy a great after-marathon-drink.
 To name a few please check this website.